microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ### 👎

-- Custom style hook state is not compile-time typesafe.
+- Custom style hook state is not typesafe.
+With the component-specific hooks, there is less chance for error.
 - Very powerful.
 Only modifying classes is an implicit agreement but state modification is possible.
 - Callers doing custom styling may still take a dependency on the CSS internals of the component.